timdonnelly/Advance/README.md

 ```
 The spring will then animate the movement of the view to the new `target` position.

+`Spring` is the simplest way to introduce physics-based animations, providing full access to the underlying spring simulation (target, tension, damping, velocity, etc) at any time: even while the simulation is in progress.

 #### Using `PropertyAnimator` to animate a view's size

 ```swift